LuanKrzyzaniak/machine-learning-study/annotations.md

 |5|Test the model|Apply the test set and collect avaliation metrics|
 |6|Fix the model|In case of bad performance, we can revisit the hiperparameters, change algorithms or revise our data, identifying bad parameters and experimenting with new ones|

 **Training and test sets:** to avoid creating a bias in the pattern recognition, it's important to have a separate set of data for tests.
-If we test our machines with the same (or part of the) training data, we risk it struggling with different patterns of data in real applications
+If we test our machines with the same (or part of the) training data, we risk it struggling with different patterns of data in real applications.

 **Overfitting:** when your model cannot properly generalize, and become too accustomed to the training dataset.
 In this case, the accuracy ratings become imprecise, as the model fails when presented with new data.This can happen when your dataset is too small, has a lot of noisy data (irrelevant data), trains for too long with the same dataset, or the model is so complex that the model learn the noisy data. <br>
 **Underfitting:** Every model that cannot properly identify what it's supposed to is classified as underfitting.